 You can reach the museum either by car or by public transport.

-If you are going to drive, then enter “HaPalmach Street 2, Jerusalem” into the navigation app.
+If driving, enter “HaPalmach Street 2, Jerusalem” into the navigation app.
 And when it comes to parking, you will probably have to look for it on nearby streets.

-Street parking where the curb is either gray (free) or painted blue and white (paid), on Hapalmach St., Hagedud Ha’ivri St. and Chopin St.
+Street parking where the curb is either gray (free) or painted blue and white (paid), on Hapalmach Street, Hagedud Ha’ivri Street and Chopin Street.

 On Saturday, the Museum parking lot is open to visitors free of charge, based on space available.